 Employees, contractors, and volunteers who work alone or in isolated environments face higher health and safety risks than those who do not, simply because they do not have access to immediate back-up support or supervision from managers or other colleagues.

-If your organisation employs lone workers in any capacity (including staff who only work alone occasionally), then it is important to give your lone worker safety policies and procedures immediate attention to ensure your workers are protected.
+If your organization employs lone workers in any capacity (including staff who only work alone occasionally), then it is important to give your lone worker safety policies and procedures immediate attention to ensure your workers are protected.

 Common examples of lone workers include, but are not limited to, community nurses and social workers, field workers, plant operators, delivery truck drivers, commercial cleaners, and real estate agents.